 An important part of BioMedical Illustration is understanding the fundamental principles of drawing and rendering.
-As a part of my undergraduate curriculum, I completed several courses in art fundamentals.
-I studied light on form, ellipses, perspective, composition, and color while using different mediums to depict a variety of subject matter ranging from still lives to the surreal.
+As a part of my coursework, I studied light on form, ellipses, perspective, composition, and color while using different mediums to depict a variety of subject matter ranging from still lives to the figure.
 To upkeep fundamental drawing skills, I regularly draw from life in a sketchbook using either graphite or pen and try to finish two to three sketchbooks a year as a part of this practice.

 Scroll down to see my work or click on a category in the purple box.

 Drawn from direct observation each still life works to address different visual problems such as perspective, light and shadow, and form.